2017 New York City mayoral election: Major third parties

 Besides the Democratic and Republican parties, the Conservative, Green, Working Families, Independence, Reform, and Women's Equality parties are qualified New York parties, with automatic ballot access.

-After Paul Massey dropped out of the mayoral race, the Independence Party failed to submit another nominee.
+Paul Massey ran as an independent but suddenly withdrew.

 Albanese was nominated by the Reform Party Committee.
 On September 12, 2017, an Opportunity to Ballot was held to determine whether Albanese would retain the party's nomination.
 Dietl and Malliotakis each attempted to the secure the party line.
 Albanese won the race with approximately 57% of the vote, defeating the write-in campaigns.